Knowing how to cut out an image in GIMP can be useful in many situations. You may want to edit part of the image selectively or remove the background.

 We’ll show you how to cut out an image and remove the background with GIMP in just seven steps!

-How to Remove the Background in GIMP
+How to Cut Out an Image in GIMP

-Step One: Open Your Image
+Step 1.
+Open Your Image

-Be aware that GIMP doesn’t support raw files.
-If you want to open a raw file, you will get a notification that you have to install and use a RAW loader first.
+Be aware that GIMP doesn’t support RAW files.
+If you want to open a RAW file, you will get a notification that you have to install and use a RAW loader first.

-Step Two: Use the Path Tool
+Step 2.
+Use the Path Tool

 You will need to make a path around your subject.

-To do so, select the path tool on the sidebar on the left.
+To do so, select the Path tool on the sidebar on the left.
 After this, start putting anchors around the subject.

 Anchors are small circles connected by white lines.
 These lines give you the edge of the selection and it is where the cutting will be done.